hjunker/FinalFrontier/README.md

 # FinalFrontier Outlook Add-In
 FinalFrontier is an Outlook Add-In to detect and prevent (spear-) phishing attacks.
+It is under active development by @HolgerJunker / https://github.com/hjunker, https://github.com/JulianBaSi and https://github.com/sonnenteich

 ## The threat: Emotet & Co
 Emotet has been the major threat for initial compromise.
 The attack always involves emails with malicious office documents with VBA as attachments or referred to with a link.
 With emotet using authentic emails for spear phishing, users are overwhelmed with recognizing such attacks.